 - For applicants who are required to take the TOEFL iBT or IELTS, we have added additional options for applications for Fall 2021 admissions: the PTE Academic; the TOEFL iBT Special Home Edition; and the IELTS Indicator.
 See more info here.

 Have questions about applying to UCSD's bioinformatics graduate program?
 Questions about how to improve your application for BISB?
 Current PhD students in the UCSD Bioinformatics and Systems Biology (BISB) and Biomedical Informatics (BMI) graduate programs are holding a student panel to answer your questions about the admissions process for the programs, and tips to make your application stand out.
 We will do a short introduction and then a panel of students will give guidance and answer questions submitted on the registration form before moving into a live Q&A on how to improve your application.
-If you would like to attend, please register using the link below and check out some of the resources and advice we have put together for you.
+If you would like to attend, please register using the link below (event already happened; see video instead) and check out some of the resources and advice we have put together for you.
 We hope to see you at our student panel!